RSA

 RSA Black Belt Standard

 When RSA opened its doors in 2002, it wasn’t ambition that moved me—it was a calling.
 Jiu-Jitsu had changed my life, and I believed it could do the same for others.
 I walked the streets of Kaneohe, handing out fliers with more hope than resources, teaching in a humble gymnastics room.
 There were no grand plans—only prayer, grit, and the belief that if we stayed true, something lasting would grow.
 Comfort could wait.
 We built with faith, local “no shame” hustle, and stubborn patience.
-Sore backs, thin wallets, and heavy mats laid the foundation.
+Sore backs, thin wallets, and heavy competition laid the foundation.

 Our lineage traces directly to Grandmaster Helio Gracie—a man who revolutionized martial arts through leverage, timing, and calm under pressure.
 His son, Relson Gracie, fiercely guarded that spirit when others diluted it.
 From Helio to Relson to me, and now to you—this is not just tradition; it’s a living trust.
 At RSA, you won’t find plastic trophies or mass-produced belts.
 You’ll find stories written in sweat, bruises, and bonds that don’t break.
 Here, what you earn isn’t handed to you; it’s lived.